bisdn/bisdn.github.io/setup/setup_standalone.md

 FRRouting
 *********

-BISDN Linux comes with [FRRouting][frr] pre-installed.
-Please follow the [FRRouting User Guide][FRRouting User Guide] for further information.
+BISDN Linux comes with :ref:`FRR` pre-installed.
+Please follow the `FRR User Guide <http://docs.frrouting.org/en/latest/>`_ for further information.

 Using FRR and ZEBRA
 ^^^^^^^^^^^^^^^^^^^

 When using FRR you can also store network configuration via ZEBRA in `/etc/frr/zebra.conf`.
-For details please see the [ZEBRA manual][zebra_manual].
+For details please see the `Zebra manual <http://docs.frrouting.org/en/latest/zebra.html>`_.
 The example below shows how to configure an IPv6 adress on a port.

 .. code-block:: bash